 - 1 large bunch blanched or frozen asparagus, cut thin

 - In a large saucepan over medium head, warm the butter and the olive oil together.

 - Add the garlic, shallots and rice as well as the salt and pepper.
 Stir gently to combine all ingredients.
-Add the cooked asparagus, half and half and the water and the Knorr Halal Chicken Bouillon.
+Add the cooked asparagus, half and half and the water or broth.
 Add the Parmesan.
 Stir to combine all ingredients well.
 Add the peas.

 - Reduce the heat to medium-low.
 Let cook for 20 minutes, covered.

 - Remove the pot from heat and let steam for another 5-10 minutes.

 - Serve immediately with a side of vegetables, fish, chicken or other meat dishes.